tavro/scraper/README.md

 * slow (:no_entry: critical)

 ### contributions :trophy:
-* no one at this point
+* you could be on this list

 ### inspiration :recycle:
-* will be some people here soon
+* @sixtrains at Tiktok who inspired me to make this project

 ### communication :speech_balloon:
 :email: if you have any questions feel free to mail me at isakhorvath@gmail.com